Ph.D. Degree Overview

 Graduates of the Ph.D. in Nursing Program

-The underlying beliefs of the Division of Nursing at Molloy College are rooted in its humanistic framework.
+The underlying beliefs of the School of Nursing at Molloy College are rooted in its humanistic framework.
 The Molloy Ph.D. nurse graduate will lead in knowledge development and nursing interventions that demonstrate value and respect for persons vulnerable to illness.

 The Molloy College Ph.D. prepared nurse will exert leadership and develop knowledge to:

 - Transform vulnerabilities to strengths, attaining and maintaining optimum health.